Kav1770/cse15l-lab-reports/labReport3.md

 ```
 This returns the following:
 ![Image](https://user-images.githubusercontent.com/126924884/236640361-f84e4654-3be5-494a-9272-2c516021722c.png)
+This is only looking for lowercase "company" and is clearly case sensitive.

 However, if you were to use grep-i in the following way, it would return the image below:
 ```
 $ grep -i "company" 911report/*.txt
 ```
 ![Image](https://user-images.githubusercontent.com/126924884/236640506-a5cb6eff-0b73-492c-969e-b9becf07ed2a.png)
-As you can see, it now shows both "company" and "Company" in your search.
+As you can see, it now shows both "company" and "Company" in your search so it is not case sensitive.

 Here is another example of grep -i vs grep normally in the plos directory.
 Using grep normally to find "humani" in plos returns the following:
 ![Image](https://user-images.githubusercontent.com/126924884/236640752-22a7de0f-62c1-4656-a1c9-6551e9eb10e2.png)
 The above output only shows lowercase "humani".